 Symptoms of pancreatic cancer very often do not manifest until it reaches the advanced stage.
 That is why pancreatic cancer is called “silent” disease.
 However, when cancer develops, symptoms may include the following:

 Cancer treatment depends on the stage of cancer, health status, age and also on the diagnosis.
-If cancer is not metastasized, surgery is best option to eliminate entire pancreas and spleen.
-If cancer is detected at the early stage, a patient can be cured completely.
+If cancer is not metastasized, surgery is best option to cure.
+If cancer is detected at the early stage, a patient can be cured completely in many instances.
 Different type of surgery such as Whipple procedure, distal pancreatectomy, total pancreatectomy are used to treat cancers in various parts of the pancreas.
 Chemotherapy and radiotherapy are useful as additional therapies after surgery to prevent recurrence of tumour.